retaildevcrews/helium-java/README.md

 # Make sure you are in the root of the repo

 export AUTH_TYPE=CLI
-export KEYVAULT_NAME="devshop-gelatodev-kv"
+export KEYVAULT_NAME="YOUR_KEYVAULT_NAME"

-Takes about 3-5 minutes:
+This command takes about 3-5 minutes:

 mvn clean package

 mvn spring-boot:run

-# When the previous command shows 'Netty started on port(s): 8080 - test the application (takes about 10 seconds to start) in a new window
+# When the previous command shows 'Netty started on port(s): 8080'
+# test the application (takes about 10 seconds to start) in a new window

 curl http://localhost:8080/healthz